 I like teaching and I believe I'm quite a good teacher.
-When I was at university I ran my own music tuition business.
+When I was at university, I ran my own music tuition business.

-I enjoy seeing other people develop and progress so if I wasn’t working in marketing, I would most likely dedicate myself to teaching in some capacity.
+I enjoy seeing other people develop and progress, so if I wasn’t working in marketing, I would most likely dedicate myself to teaching in some capacity.
 The challenge with teaching is knowing a concept so comprehensively that you can explain it to someone with no prior background knowledge.
 It’s a discipline I’m forever looking to improve.

 How would you describe the role marketing plays at Lawpath?

 Marketing plays a pivotal role given the nature of the company.
 A key component of Lawpath is a marketplace for lawyers, so the platform is the main marketing channel these law firms have.
-As a result of that, we need to be better marketeers than any of the law firms out there.
-Otherwise there would be no point for lawyers choosing us as their way of obtaining new leads.
+As a result of that, we need to be better marketers than any of the law firms out there.
+Otherwise, there would be no point for lawyers choosing us as their way of obtaining new leads.

-The company is moving towards being product-led, yet it started as a marketing- led organization.
+The company is moving towards being product-led, yet it started as a marketing- led organisation.
 At the beginning, we were doing paid traffic and many different marketing strategies to bring people to the website.
 That played a major role for us.
 In part, because we don't do any kind of cold calling or outbound sales, everything is inbound.

 I believe in start-up marketing, the first challenge is getting people to visit a website.
 The second, is making people interested in the product or service.
 In that sense, marketing plays a key role in bringing people to the website.
 It allows the conversations with the sales team to be held in the first place.

-How is your team built?
+How is your team at Lawpath built?